 - Consider all your options.
 As you can see from the chart above, there can be quite a range of sodium content in the same foods.
 Compare products while you shop, and pick the one that’s lower in sodium.

-- …or, just spice it up.
+- Spice it up.
 When you’re cooking at home, use herbs and spices instead of salt to add flavor to your food without adding extra sodium.
 Chili peppers, for example, can add a little kick to your meal without adding any salt.

 - Skip the condiments.
 Mustard, ketchup, relish and sauces all contain sodium.
 Opt for a fresh tomato slice or diced cucumbers instead.